crycode-de/ioBroker.canbus/README.md

 At the beginning of the custom read script, `buffer` will be the received/current CAN message data (like in the `.json` state).
 `value` will be `undefined` and should be set by the script.

 The content of the `value` variable at the end of the custom read script will be used as new value for the state.
+If `value` is `undefined`, it will be ignored.
+Using this you are able to filter messages in the custom read script by data parts.

 #### Custom write script